 The faculty, staff and students of the Architecture Program support the following values that guide our individual activities and group efforts to participate in building God’s kingdom through educational preparation for the practice of architecture.
 Our values are driven by the truths found in the Bible and can be followed and appreciated from multiple viewpoints.

 We will prepare students for practice by allowing them to develop and follow an approach that is consistent with the critical position they develop in their liberal study of architecture.

 *In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensing.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
 A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.
 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.The Judson University, Department of Architecture offers the following NAAB-Accredited degree program:

 Next accreditation visit for the program: 2021

-Judson University is accredited by the North Central Association of Colleges and Schools (NCACS) for a full 10-year term, with a scheduled accreditation visit in 2017-8.
+Judson University is accredited by the North Central Association of Colleges and Schools (NCACS).